awsdocs/aws-control-tower-guide/doc_source/strongly-recommended-guardrails.md

         SourceIdentifier: RESTRICTED_INCOMING_TRAFFIC
 ```

-## Disallow Internet Connection Through SSH<a name="ssh-disallow-internet"></a>
+## Detect Whether Unrestricted Internet Connection Through SSH is Allowed<a name="ssh-disallow-internet"></a>

-This guardrail detects whether any internet connections are allowed through remote services like the Secure Shell \(SSH\) protocol\.
+This guardrail detects whether internet connections are allowed through remote services such as the Secure Shell \(SSH\) protocol\.
 This guardrail does not change the status of the account\.
 This is a detective guardrail with strongly recommended guidance\.
 By default, this guardrail is not enabled\.

 The artifact for this guardrail is the following AWS Config rule\.